-The fusionTrack uses a Cartesian right-handed coordinates system.
+The fusionTrack uses a Cartesian right-handed coordinates system, described in Figure 7.1 and Figure 7.2.
 Its origin is the optical centre of the left camera.
-The x axis points along the sensor width in the direction of the right camera and the z axis is colinear to the optical axis.
-Unless specified otherwise, all distance are expressed in millimetres [mm] units.
+Unless specified otherwise, all distances are expressed in millimetres [mm].
 An alternate coordinate system can be used, which center lies at the middle of the fusionTrack device baseline, i.e. at the mid-point between the two cameras.